-Dr. Zhiyu Zhong is the Chief Engineer of the Ministry of Water Resources of China and the Vice Chairman of Hubei Provincial Committee of Jiusan Society.
+Dr. Zhiyu Zhong is the Chief Engineer of the Ministry of Water Resources of China.
 He is engaged in the research on the Yangtze River Basin and the planning and design of major water conservancy projects for long term, responsible for the preparation of integrated planning, flood control planning, and water resources planning for the Yangtze River Basin, and in charge of many national key research & development, and technological difficulty tackling projects, such as the Technology for Multi-objective Combined Dispatching of Cascade Reservoirs in the Upper Reaches of the Yangtze River.
 In recognition of his key contributions to the Yangtze River management, he has won several high-level honors, such as the Top Ten Outstanding Youths of Organs of Hubei Province, Young and Middle-aged Experts with Outstanding Contributions of Hubei Province, Qian Ning Award for Sediment Sciences, Liu Guangwen Award for Engineering Technology, etc.